ceramicnetwork/docs-docusaurus/docs/introduction/technical-reqs.md

 ### Advanced (heavy throughput)

-Advanced users may want to consider running the PostgreSQL database on a different server than the Ceramic node + IPFS node.
+Advanced users may want to consider running the PostgreSQL database on a different server than the Ceramic node.
 If you choose to run them on different servers, a VPC can be used to establish the communication between them.

 <div style={{ display: "flex", justifyContent: "flex-start" }}>
   <div style={{ marginRight: "100px" }}>
-    <div style={{ fontWeight: "bold", marginBottom: "8px" }}>Ceramic node + IPFS node</div>
+    <div style={{ fontWeight: "bold", marginBottom: "8px" }}>Ceramic node</div>
     <table style={{ borderCollapse: "collapse", width: "100%" }}>
       <thead>
         <tr>